Browse Learn topics

 Curved text and real geometry

 A dedicated curve handle on selected text bends the string along an arc — drag one way for a smile, the other for a frown — while the glyphs regenerate as clean contours.
+By default each letter keeps its shape and rotates to follow the arc; ticking Warp on the selection HUD bends the glyph outlines themselves to the curve for a fully warped, sign-style result.
 Committed text isn't a special object: it's a group of real vector shapes, one contour per glyph, one child group per letter, under a single root text group.
 It selects, transforms, exports, and cuts exactly like drawn geometry, and W/H scaling in the transform HUD works on it like any other selection.
 Size, font, and the text itself stay editable parametrically for as long as the text group exists.